Creators

 Let's say you're a YouTube creator with 100K subscribers and you've just had a great day: a sponsor confirms a $4,000 deal, you launch a $79 course (50 sales on day one), and 15 fans send you $5-20 tips.
 Here's what the day looks like with NETTEN.

 Sponsor payment.
 You send the sponsor a NETTEN invoice link via email.
-They open it on Tuesday morning.
-Their corporate AmEx is on file, they pay, you receive 3,960 RLUSD in your wallet by 9:15 AM.
-(NETTEN's 1% fee on $4,000 is $40.)
+They open it on Tuesday morning, pay in crypto, and RLUSD lands in your wallet by 9:15 AM, less NETTEN's per-payment fee (see pricing).
 Compare to "wire, processed Friday, received next Thursday, $35 in wire fees, $40 in FX margin."

 Specific Use Cases That Matter to YouTubers